MicrosoftDocs/azure-devops-docs/docs/pipelines/release/deploy-webdeploy-iis-deploygroups.md

 ## Create a release pipeline

-You can deploy the artifacts from your build pipeline to your IIS server by using a release pipeline.
+Deploy the artifacts from your build pipeline to your IIS server by using a release pipeline.

 1. From your Azure DevOps project, select **Pipelines** > **Releases**, and then select **New** > **New release pipeline**.
 1. On the **Select a template** screen, search for and select **IIS website deployment**, and then select **Apply**.